-Improve Your High School GPA With These 5 Strategies
+Improve Your High School GPA With These 8 Strategies

 It’s a fact of life that your high school GPA is important.
-Whether you’re an honors student or struggling more than you’d like to be, chances are, you care about the grades that you’re getting.
-After all, these grades can determine the colleges you’re admitted to (or not admitted to), as well as the scholarships you earn, and eventually the jobs and opportunities you’re able to get.
+Whether you’re an honors student or struggling more than you’d like to be, chances are you care about the grades that you’re getting.
+After all, these grades can determine the colleges you’re admitted to (or not admitted to), the scholarships you earn, and your access to other academic and career-related opportunities.

 1. Be Realistic